Ramprasad-Group/psmiles/README.md

-# PSMILES - Fun with P🙂 strings
+# PSMILES - Fun with P🙂s strings

-The `PSMILES` Python package contains tools to work with polymer SMILES (PSMILES) strings.
+The `PSMILES` Python package contains tools to work with polymer SMILES (PSMILES or P🙂s) strings.

 ## PSMILES strings

-PSMILES (P🙂) strings are string representations of polymer structures (e.g., `[*]CC[*]` for polyethylene).
-PSMILES are built upon the SMILES chemical language.
-A PSMILES string has two stars (`[*]` or `*`) symbols that indicate the two endpoints of the polymer repeat unit and otherwise follows the daylight SMILES syntax defined at [OpenSmiles](http://opensmiles.org/opensmiles.html).
+PSMILES strings are string representations of polymer structures.
+A PSMILES string has two star (`[*]` or `*`) symbols that indicate the two endpoints of the polymer repeat unit and otherwise follows the daylight SMILES syntax defined at [OpenSmiles](http://opensmiles.org/opensmiles.html).
 See [PSMILES guide](https://www.polymergenome.org/guide/) for more details.

 Examples: